evolvingstuff/vdw2/content/posts/vitamindwiki-mega-search-interim-version.md

 │   inner_content: `((Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder)) (16+) genetics  ` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder))` │   │   inner_content: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder` │   │   page: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder` │   │   children:
+│   │   full_match: `((Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder))` │   │   inner_content: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder` │   │   page: `Bipolar Disorder may be related to cellular, not blood Vitamin D` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar Disorder`